bzf-2018/academic-kickstart/content/authors/admin/_index.md

 My research is supported by Google (Two-time Google Research Award recipient), Australasian Research Council and Data61.
 I am generally interested in big data management, data visualization, information retrieval, and applied machine learning to each of the aforementioned topics.
 In particular, I propose the topic of **Civil Computing** and has made contributions in developing interactive visualized data exploration frameworks to bring big data back to a human scale, to **make big data empower everyone** for optimal decision making.

 **I am looking for PhD/master students to work with me on demanding Urban Data Analytics projects under my civil computing team**.
 If you are a highly motivated student and interested in doing big data research, please contact me.

+More demonstration videos of his group's projects are in our [youtube channel](https://www.youtube.com/channel/UCGXKE9sTsI0WFV5ZHbH19QA).